How to survive working at a startup

 Take care of yourself, sleep a decent amount of hours, exercise, meditate, learn something you like and dedicate time to your loved ones.
 As Morty says: Nobody belongs anywhere, nobody exists on purpose, everybody’s going to die.
 Come watch TV.

-You can subscribe to my newsletter With a grain of salt and receive an email with updates from time to time.
+Share this post on 🐦 twitter or subscribe to my newsletter With a grain of salt and receive an email with updates from time to time.